microscopic-image-analysis/zelll/python/README.md

 3. create and activate a virtual environment: `python3 -m venv .venv && source .venv/bin/activate`
 4. (optionally install `numpy` in your environment for testing purposes)
 5. run `maturin develop` to build and install a `.whl` into the current virtual environment
-6. start a Python REPL and start playing around (currently w/o any documentation):
+6. open a Python REPL and start playing around (currently w/o any documentation):
 ```python
 from zelll import CellGrid
 import numpy as np